groupdocs-signature/GroupDocs.Signature-Docs/net/release-notes/release-notes-2021/groupdocs.signature-for-.net-21.9-release-notes.md

 Below the list of most notable changes in release of GroupDocs.Signature for .NET 21.9:

 * Signature Settings has new properties to adjust document saving when modifications method had no effect.
-* New QR Code type crypto currency trasnfer for embedded object was added.
+* New QR Code type crypto currency transfer for embedded object was added.
 * Fixed issue with image document processing.
 * Implemented ability to skip document saving based on new settings.